pytchlang/pytch-tutorials/bunner/tutorial.md

 {{< commit background-hollow-class >}}

-If you build the project now, you'll see our backdrop appear.
+If you run your project now, by clicking the green flag, you'll see our backdrop appear.

 ## Create our hero